corcorana/restingIAF/code/tutorial/tutorial_readme.md

 Data were bandpass filtered using a FIR filter with a 1--40 Hz passband.
 They were then downsampled from 500 Hz to 250 Hz, resulting in channel vectors consisting of 30001 data points each.

+## Analysis parameters
-The `tutorial` script is designed to perform a self-contained analysis of these data files, although some minor editing may be required to ensure the script can find EEGLAB and the relevant files/functions.
+The `tutorial` script is designed to perform a self-contained analysis of the provided datasets (note however that some minor editing may be required in order to ensure that the script can find EEGLAB and the relevant files/functions).
 Analysis parameters are set to analyse both recordings of both participants, searching for evidence of alpha peaks in the range of 7--13 Hz.
 Number of channels required to generate cross-channel averages ($cMin$) is set to 3, and can be set to any value between 1 and 6 (with 6 being the most stringent, requiring IAF estimates from all included channels).

 For simplicity, the tutorial script implements a 'default' version of `restingIAF`, and does not specify various optional inputs pertaining to the configuration of the Savitzky-Golay filter and the `pwelch` routine.
 These parameter settings can be adjusted by passing additional inputs to the `restingIAF` function (see help documentation).

+## IAF summary estimates
 The tutorial script computes channel-wise estimates of PAF and CoG for eligible channels, averages these estimates per recording, and grand-averages these estimates to render a single PAF and CoG summary statistic per participant.
 We have included code which collates these summary statistics, along with additional information pertaining to the number of channels included in the analysis, and the standard deviation of channel estimates, in the table that is output to the console.
 This output should correspond to that displayed in Table 2.